synrc/n2o/README.md

 Clean codebase
 ------------------------------

-We feel free to brake some of the compatability with the original Nitrogen project, mostly because we want to have a clean codebase and fastest speed.
+We feel free to break some of the compatability with the original Nitrogen project, mostly because we want to have a clean codebase and fastest speed.
 However, it is still possible to easily port Nitrogen web sites to N2O.
 E.g. N2O returns id and class semantics of HTML and not html_id.